 During this time, you may find it difficult or impossible to go to work or complete simple tasks as you had done prior to the accident, and in some cases where you are still able to work, you may still find it difficult to work optimally.

 Sometimes, the dislocation may harm your ligaments and make it difficult for the dislocated joint to heal completely.
 Extending the duration of the injury.

-All of these situations may lead to financial and emotional stress that no amount of money would be sufficient to fully compensate for.
-However, if you are able to successfully pursue a dislocation injury accident claim from the negligent or responsible party, it would go a long way in helping to ease physical and financial stress.
+These situations may lead to financial and emotional stress that no amount of money would be sufficient to compensate entirely.
+However, if you can successfully pursue an accident claim from the negligent or responsible party, it would go a long way in helping to ease physical and financial stress.

-Most of the details you need concerning making claims are on this page; how much you can claim for a dislocation injury, how to start a dislocation injury claim and how to get use the no win, no fee dislocation injury claims process to your advantage.
+Most of the details you need concerning making claims are on this page; how much you can claim for a dislocation injury, how to start a claim and how to take advantage of our free legal advice and a No Win No Fee agreement.

-We expect that you may have some personal questions after reading the guide so we have provided our contact details at the bottom of this page.
+We expect you to have some personal questions after reading the guide, so we have provided our contact details at the bottom of this page.
 Feel free to contact us for free legal advice and help.

 A dislocation injury is a type of injury that affects the point where two or more bones connect together in the body, known as the joint.
-When the bones forcefully leave their regular position, it leads to the health condition known as a dislocation.
+When the bones forcefully leave their regular position, the health condition is known as a dislocation.

-A dislocation doesn’t just affect the joints; it may also affect the nerves, ligaments, muscles and tendons that surround the affected area.
+A dislocation doesn’t just affect the joints; it may also affect the nerves, ligaments, muscles, and tendons surrounding the affected area.
 Joint dislocation may affect your shoulders, knees, ankles, hips, elbows, toes, fingers and your jaw.

-Dislocation can be very painful and may cause the victim to become temporarily or permanently incapacitated because it may become difficult to move the parts of the body connected to the affected joint.
+Dislocation can be very painful and may cause the victim to become temporarily or permanently incapacitated.
+It may become difficult to move the parts of the body connected to the affected joint.